 You just sent an important business communication via email and assume all is well … but what if that email was not received?

 How do you know?
 There could be significant delays or consequences if the message was not delivered.
 What can you do to put your mind at ease?

 If your recipient did receive your email message and actually read it / opened it, there are ways to know.
 You can use:

 - Read Receipts – little emails sent back to you to confirm that a message has been read.
-Most email programs support these, but it is up to the recipient if they are actually sent — so they are simple, but not reliable.
+Most email programs support these, but it is up to the recipient if they are actually sent to you.
+So they are simple, but not reliable.

-- Web Bugs – You could embed tracking images in HTML-encoded email messages and detect if these images are loaded from your servers.
+- Web Bugs – You could embed tracking images in email messages and detect if these images are loaded from your servers.
 If they are, it means the message was opened.
-Use of email web bugs requires special software and is not a trivial thing to implement.
+Use of email web bugs requires special software and is not a trivial thing to implement (for example, when sending from Outlook).
 They are more reliable than Read Receipts but are not 100% reliable, as they can be stripped out by email filters and/or the recipient might not be loading images when viewing your email.
-Additionally, Spammers often use web bugs as “depth charges” to mine for valid email addresses based on which ones actually open the messages.
+Additionally, Spammers often use web bugs as “depth charges” to mine for valid email addresses based on which recipients actually open the messages.